dash-ui/styles/README.md

    */
   (createClassName?: boolean | number | string | null): string
   /**
-   * A method that returns a minified CSS string of the styles defined
+   * A method that returns a CSS string of the styles defined
    * in the `styles.one()` that generated this callback.
    */
   css(): string